fabian-sp/GGLasso/docs/source/solvers-overview.rst

 A popular algorithm for solving SGL and MGL problems is the ADMM [ref8]_, [ref5]_, [ref2]_, [ref3]_.
 Alternatively, a proximal point dual Newton algorithm (PPDNA) was proposed for GGL [ref6]_ and FGL [ref7]_.

 The ``GGLasso`` package contains and ADMM solver for all problem formulations as well as the PPDNA solver for MGL problems without latent variables.
-For a detailled documentation of all of the solvers described below, see :ref:`Detailled solver documentation`
+For a detailled documentation of all of the solvers described below, see :ref:`Detailled solver documentation`.

 **Note**: all solvers need as input an empirical covariance matrix (or a collection of matrices for MGL) and a starting point.
 Using the identity matrix as starting point, if no better guess is available, typically works fine.